 Who Is NOT Eligible?

 Previous PURS participants, graduate students, and post-baccalaureate students NOT pursuing a second bachelor's degree are ineligible for PURS.
 Students may not enroll in a course, such as a thesis course or an independent study, and receive a PURS scholarship at the same time and for the same research project.
 Students not attending the University of Houston are ineligible.

 How to Apply

 Students must complete the online PURS application, which requires:

-- Three short answer questions about your academic and research experience (included within online application)
+- Information on your prior academic and research experience

 - Name of the UH faculty mentor who will be providing a letter of recommendation

 - Composed in consultation with the faculty sponsor

 - Written in first person, in your own words—not in your faculty mentor's words